between books and cigarettes || JJK

 He complains about you to his friends.
 He feels suffocated.
 He feels tied down by your guilt.

-Your chest heaves, a sudden, violent wave of nausea hitting you.
+Your chest heaves, a sudden wave of nausea hitting you.
 You look over at the counter.
-Jungkook is walking back, holding a pitcher of beer, a massive, bright smile lighting up his face the moment his eyes find yours.
+Jungkook is walking back, holding a pitcher of beer, a bright smile lighting up his face the moment his eyes find yours.
 He looks so pure, so incredibly perfect.
 But as he sits down beside you, his warm hand instantly finding your thigh, Serena's words echo like a death knell in your mind.

 He’s just too polite to say it to your face.